gal-yedidovich/SwiftExtensions/README.md

 //OR with `config` block
 viewController.present(.myCtrl) { (vc: MyViewController) in
-	//do any configuration before presenting "myCTRL", like: set instance variables }
+	//do any configuration before presenting "myCTRL", for example: settting instance variables }
 ```